CelerData/terraform-provider-celerdatabyoc/docs/resources/elastic_cluster_v2.md

 **Required:**

-- `name`: (Forces new resource) The name of the AWS VPC hosting the cluster.
+- `name`: (Not allowed to modify) The name of the AWS VPC hosting the cluster.
 Enter a unique name.

-- `subnet_id`: (Forces new resource) The ID of the subnet within the AWS VPC.
+- `subnet_id`: (Not allowed to modify) The ID of the subnet within the AWS VPC.

-- `security_group_id`: (Forces new resource) The ID of the security group within the AWS VPC.
+- `security_group_id`: (Not allowed to modify) The ID of the security group within the AWS VPC.

-- `region`: (Forces new resource) The ID of the cloud provider region to which the network hosting the cluster belongs.
+- `region`: (Not allowed to modify) The ID of the cloud provider region to which the network hosting the cluster belongs.
   See [Supported cloud platforms and regions](https://docs.celerdata.com/byoc/main/get_started/cloud_platforms_and_regions).

-- `deployment_credential_id`: (Forces new resource) Set the value to `celerdatabyoc_aws_deployment_role_credential.deployment_role_credential.id`.
+- `deployment_credential_id`: (Not allowed to modify) Set the value to `celerdatabyoc_aws_deployment_role_credential.deployment_role_credential.id`.

 **Optional:**